Making a whiplash claim - what you need to know

 There are many legal firms in the UK that could offer to help you negotiate a claim or take your case to court.

 You should also compare these costs with the cost of making a claim yourself and going to court.
 This usually costs a lot less but may involve more work from you.
+It could take some time to weigh everything up, but it's important that you make an informed decision.

-There's no set time for a whiplash claim to be settled.
+Unfortunately, there’s no set time for a whiplash claim to be settled.

 If it’s a relatively straightforward claim, it should be resolved by your insurer, usually within a few months.